obfuscurity/mater/README.md

 }
 ```

-## Caveats

-Status Board is still fairly dumb in its ability to process data.
-For example, it won't accept float values so we have to convert our data to whole numbers.
-As I uncover other oddities they will be mentioned here.

-## Configuration

-Beyond setting some environment variables, Mater is designed to be "configuration-free".
-It handles requests from a Status Board client, proxies the request to a Graphite server, and reformats the response to comply with the client's JSON format.

 ## Deployment

 The only required environment variable is `GRAPHITE_URL`.
 This should be set to the base URL of your Graphite composer (e.g. `https://graphite.yourdomain.com`).
 If your server requires Basic Auth, you can set the `GRAPHITE_AUTH` variable (e.g. `username:password`).